SCORCH-IDVC/nws-heatrisk-scraper/README.md

 - Robust retry logic and download-integrity validation
 - Verifies each downloaded TIFF’s internal DateTime tag matches its forecast date
 - Configurable via CLI flags (`--base-url`, `--output-dir`, `--days-prefix`, `--verbose`)
-- Runs on your machine or scheduled hourly via GitHub Actions
+- Runs on your machine or scheduled daily via GitHub Actions
 - Pushes data off-repo into Dropbox (or any other supported storage)
 > **Experimental:**
 > - Periodically polls the `heatrisk_updated` timestamp from `FileTimes.json` on the heatrisk site via `check_filetimes.py` and logs it (see `.github/workflows/filetimes_check.yml`).
 >     - **Note:** When run locally or in CI, `check_filetimes.py` will create a `filetimes_checks/` directory (git-ignored) to store its rolling `updates.txt` log.
 >     - **Goal:** Detect if intraday updates of the heatrisk 7-day forecast are occurring.
-This will inform future updates of the scraper which is currently running hourly.
+This will inform future updates of the scraper which is currently running daily.

 ---